-We perform due diligence all over the world.
+We perform investigative due diligence all over the world.
 Our work ranges from the simplest form of internet search to feet on the ground interviews with locals, including police, immigration, banks, other businessmen as well as local government and intelligence officials.
 We can help you determine, for example, whether someone is a good potential partner or agent for your company, or whether a local bank is free of the taint of money laundering or terrorist financing.
 Our intelligence can uncover practices which could blow-back on your company and result in bad publicity, loss of revenue or criminal charges.
+Know Your Client laws are not just for banks.
+If you choose the wrong partner you could be subject to criminal charges.
 We have sources in areas of the world that are the most difficult to operate in, and where records are frequently unavailable or totally unreliable.
 We work with you to determine what level of inquiry you need and then get you the information required, quickly.

 Here are some examples of Due Diligence assignments Alphom Group has carried out for clients.

 Vetted Baltic representative for major U.S. multinational company